 Lacrimal sac: A reservoir located in the lacrimal fossa of the lacrimal bone.

-Bony nasolacrimal duct: The bony canal from the lacrimal sac to the inferior meatus.
+Bony nasolacrimal duct: The bony canal extending from the lacrimal sac to the inferior meatus.

 Membranous nasolacrimal duct: The soft tissue running within the bony canal, opening into the inferior meatus.